 Nelson’s directorial works are marked by detailed and dynamic ensemble work.
 His original writings, adaptations, translations and choice of plays are known to possess deep cultural challenges and linguistic sensibilities.
 In 2012, Nelson co-founded Nine Years Theatre (NYT) with his wife Mia Chee.
 Within a few years, NYT has grown to become one of the key players in the scene.
 Through his artistic direction, he has managed to not only rejuvenate the Singapore Mandarin theatre scene with his work, but raised the awareness of actor training among the artistic community.
 For many years, he has invested his energy in the research of actor training methods, making him an important figure in this field in Singapore.
 Since 2008, he has been training regularly in the Suzuki Method of Actor Training and Viewpoints.
 He studied both methods with SITI Company in New York, and trained in the Suzuki Method with Suzuki Company of Toga (SCOT) in Japan and performed in the Toga Festival.
 In 2013, he created the NYT Ensemble (NYTE) with an aim to establish a company of ensemble actors who train regularly in a systematic way and create work together over an extended period of time.
 Under Nelson’s leadership, the NYT Ensemble is currently developing a performance approach known as “Body Paradox: The NYT Actors’ Work”.
 To date, the NYT Ensemble is the only actor ensemble of this nature in Singapore.

-Mia is an actor, theatre producer and theatre educator, also co-founder and Company Director of Nine Years Theatre.
+Mia is an actor, theatre producer and educator, also co-founder and Company Director of Nine Years Theatre.

 She found her love in performing at the age of 9 when she joined Rediffusion's children radio drama group.
-Since then, she has been performing in school through her teenage years and eventually graduated with a BA in Theatre Studies and Chinese Language from the National University of Singapore.
+Since then, she has been performing through her teenage years and eventually graduated with a BA in Theatre Studies and Chinese Language from the National University of Singapore.